-Then a drink in the Mitre Tavern with its withered tree trunk which Queen Elizabeth the First danced round as a little girl and which, as it was built on land belonging to the Bishops of Ely is, so some say, technically in Cambridgeshire.
+The Mitre, with its withered tree trunk which Queen Elizabeth the First danced round as a little girl, was built on land belonging to the Bishops of Ely and so is – some say – technically in Cambridgeshire.

-Stories are told of villains robbing Hatton Garden jewellery shops and fleeing into this pub as London police had no jurisdiction there and so would have to call the Cambridge police to come and make any arrest.
+Stories are told of villains robbing the near-by Hatton Garden jewellery shops and fleeing into this pub as London police had no jurisdiction there and so would have to call the Cambridge police to come and make any arrest.

 The rumoured ghost of Oxford Street: an abandoned Victorian shopping street – cobbled road and shop fronts – that people swear they have seen running deep under the basements of the grand department stores now on Oxford Street.

 Does it exist?

 As I swayed back and forth dodging the traffic trying to get to the Underground, I’m sure I saw it.
-A street sign below my feet.
+A road sign below my feet.
 ‘Little Compton Street’.
 And an old road, 20 meters below me.

-Where did the Liverpudlian who stood on Oxford Circus with his loudhailer telling people about God, telling them to “be a winner, not a sinner” go?
-Surely he felt to us all as intrinsic to the city as Nelson on his column.
+Where did the Liverpudlian who stood on Oxford Circus with his loudhailer telling people all about God and telling them to “be a winner, not a sinner” go?
+Surely he felt to us all as intrinsic to the city as Nelson on his column?

-Perhaps its more than just me leaving this city…
+Well, perhaps its more than just me leaving this city…

 But I have lived within its borders and terrain all my life.
-The rest of Britain is now what is calling to be seen.
+The rest of Britain is now what is calling out to be seen.

 Well at least one of us has a wayfarer’s blessing, I suppose.
 And so it’s with that we’re off.